mdwarfgeek/eb/README.md

 Acknowledgments
 ===============

-The author gratefully acknowledges the original JKTEBOP and EBOP authors John Southworth and Paul B. Etzel.
-I have tried to avoid reusing any code from other authors, but the full equations for ellipsoidal variation and reflection are not available in any published source to my knowledge, so it was necessary to get them from the JKTEBOP Fortran code.
-The series expansion at the end of the calculation for R_J is based on the one in the public domain SLATEC implementation, file drj.f by Bille Carlson.
+The author gratefully acknowledges the work of Paul B. Etzel, Daniel Popper, John Southworth, and Alvaro Gimenez.
+These authors are thanked for their contributions to this research area, and for making their software available, upon which this model is based.